 The M'Naghten Rule (sometimes spelled as M'Naughten) was also codified.
 This rule was created based on the case of Daniel M'Naghten.
 The Scottish woodcutter killed the secretary of the British prime minister under the belief that he was conspiring against M'Naghten.

 How Courts Test for Legal Insanity

-- The "Irresistible Impulse" Test - As a result of a mental disease, defendant was unable to control his impulses, which led to a criminal act.
+The "Irresistible Impulse Test": As a result of mental disease, a defendant was unable to control their impulses at the time of the offense, which led to a criminal act/criminal conduct.

 Have an Attorney Answer Your Questions About an Insanity Defense